lukejdavies/FourXP/README.md

 library(FourXP)
 ```

-You can not get help and documentation for all FourXP functions using ?*function names*, i.e.:
+You can get help and documentation for all FourXP functions using ?*function names*, i.e.:
 ```R
 ?makeSpec
 ```

 ## Generating a Model Spectrum

-Here lets generate a spectrum at redshift, z, 0.56 with 19.8mag in the VST r-band.
+Here let's generate a spectrum at redshift, z, 0.56 with 19.8mag in the VST r-band.
 The template shape will come from a galaxy with g-i colour=0.55, stellar mass=10^10.2 and star-formation rate=7Msun/yr:

 ```R
 spec<-makeSpec(id='TestSpectrum', z=0.56, mag=19.8, band='VST_r', col=0.55, mass=10.2,sfr=7,agn='F')